-Stranger Things 4 Volume 2 is no more than a newborn but people are already asking about next season.
-If you’ve seen it already, then you know that there’s quite the cliffhanger that we won’t spoil.
-And this long-running saga of a superpowered girl, her nerdy friends, and a small town with a dark dimension beneath is wrapping up its story for good.
+Stranger Things 4 Volume 2 didn’t release that long ago, but people are already asking about the next season.
+The season did end on quite a cliffhanger, of course, though, so it makes sense people are ready for more.
+This long-running saga of a superpowered girl, her nerdy friends, and a small town with a dark dimension beneath is wrapping up its story for good, making people extra excited.
 Stranger Things 5 will be the last season, a plan that the Duffer Brothers have had since the beginning.
 So naturally, they are talking about it with pretty much everyone.
 Here’s what we know so far about Stranger Things 5.

 Stranger Things 5 Will Be Shorter Than Stranger Things 4

-Based on the end of Stranger Things 4, this makes sense.
+Based on the end of Stranger Things 4, this all makes sense.
 There’s plenty going on with them immediately in Stranger Things 5, to be honest.
-But that doesn’t mean there will be fewer episodes nor a shorter finale.
+And this doesn’t mean we’ll get a shorter finale.
 The runtime for the very last episode will be movie length and have a Return of the King type of deal with eight endings.
 Goodness.

 Stranger Things 5 Will Only Be Set in Hawkins